SebasGalvan/JAGUARETE-KAA-S.A/README.md

 Usuario Administrador: admin
 Contraseña: root

-Usuario no administrador: claudia
+Usuario no administrador: martin
-Contraseña: claudia123
+Contraseña: martin123